-In accordance with SEC Memorandum Circular No. 9, Series of 2011, the Company limits the term of independent directors to 5 consecutive years.
+For the covered year 2016, the Company complied with SEC Memorandum Circular No. 9, Series of 2011, which limited the term of independent directors to 5 consecutive years.
 After the completion of the five-year service, an independent director shall no longer be eligible for election as such, unless such independent director has undergone a "cooling off period" of 2 years.
-If such independent director is reelected after the "cooling off period", he can only serve for 5 additional years after which he is perpetually barred from being elected as such.
+If such independent director is re-elected after the "cooling off period", he can only serve for 5 additional years after which he is perpetually barred from being elected as such.
 In accordance with the SEC's interpretative guidelines, the application of the term limit shall begin upon election on or after January 2, 2012.